 At first, your doctor may recommend delaying treatment until you experience any signs of disease progression.
 CLL is often a slow-growing cancer, so this can be ongoing for many years.
 You’ll have regular checkups to monitor your blood cell counts during this time.

-If your CLL progresses to a more advanced stage, you may begin to experience symptoms.
+If CLL progresses to a more advanced stage, you may begin to experience symptoms.
 Symptoms tend to be mild at first and gradually worsen as abnormal cells build up in the body.

 Learning what to expect during CLL progression can alert you to visit your doctor sooner and start treatment earlier.

-Another symptom of CLL progression is extreme fatigue and shortness of breath while doing your normal day-to-day activities.
+Another symptom of CLL progression is extreme fatigue and shortness of breath while doing day-to-day activities.
 This is due to fewer healthy red blood cells and more cancer cells accumulating in your body.